Stumbling Toward Enlightenment

 And that’s what I saw as I looked back.

-That’s where this idea of “stumbling” came to me.
 I think we all stumble.
 There is no straight line that takes us from here to there.
+And it’s usually not a smooth ride, either.

-And it seems to me that, while I had the great good fortune to have had loving and good parents and many, many advantages; it’s not been all the good things, of which there are plenty.
-It’s been the really hard things: the losses, the so-called "failures"; all the tough stuff that’s happened along the way-the disasters and tragedies- these are what have taught me my greatest lessons.
+In my case a lot of things had to happen in my life first.
+And it seems to me that, while I had the great good fortune to have had good and loving parents and many, many advantages; it’s not been all the good things- It’s been the really hard things: the losses, the so-called "failures"; all the tough stuff that’s happened along the way-the disasters and tragedies- these are what have taught me my greatest lessons.

 Through loss I learned to recognize how temporary everything is-including each and every moment.
 And in this recognition to see how the common or ordinary is really very, very precious.